ome/www.openmicroscopy.org/_posts/2018-12-18-downloader.md

 We now release OMERO.downloader v0.1.0, a Java application that acts as a command-line OMERO client.
-It writes selected data from an OMERO server into a local directory and creates soft links to represent some of the metadata linking the server objects.
-This is still an early version missing many features but should already add significant value for some use cases.
+It writes selected data from an OMERO server into a local directory and creates soft links to represent some of the relationships among server objects.
+This is still an early version missing many features but it can already download some original files and metadata.

 OMERO.downloader is designed to handle situations in which not all the specified data can be downloaded in a single session.
 If download is